NIA arrests seventh person in connection with Udaipur tailor's killing | Law-Order

 The National Investigation Agency (NIA) has arrested a seventh person in connection with the brutal killing of tailor Kanhaiya Lal in Rajasthan's Udaipur last month, a spokesperson said on Sunday.

+''The seventh accused, Farhad Mohammad Sheikh, was produced before the court from where he was sent on police remand till July 12,'' special public prosecutor T P Sharma said.

-The spokesperson said Farhad Mohammad Sheikh, alias Babla, was arrested on Saturday evening.
+The NIA spokesperson said Farhad Mohammad Sheikh, alias Babla, was arrested on Saturday evening.

 He was a ''close criminal associate'' of Riaz Akhtari, one of the two main accused, and took an active part in the conspiracy to kill the tailor, the spokesperson said.